"Learn from the mistakes of others. You can't live long enough to make them all yourself." ~ Eleanor Roosevelt

 As your trusty nerd sidekick, we'll update our recommendations as we mow through more, so be sure to circle back to check out new additions.

 Full transparency: we're members of the Amazon Associates program.
 This means if you happen to pick up a book or two using the links below, a couple of cents will come to us (at no extra cost to you).
-Our thanks in advance for helping keep the Dojo up and running!
+Our thanks in advance for helping keep The Actor's Dojo up and running!

 Open by Andre Agassi